Ophthalmic Pathology

 - a written examination

-- a practical examination
+- a practical (microscopy) examination

 - an oral examination

 Please read our Guidance to candidates and trainers for further information.
+This document was reviewed with the latest version being published in May 2025.

 Fees and how to apply